christykusuma/FiDi-Restaurants/README.md

 ## Built With

+* CSS - Used for styling
 * [Ruby Sinatra](http://sinatrarb.com/documentation.html) - The web framework used
 * [SQL](https://dev.mysql.com/doc/) - Database used for development
+* [Google Maps API](https://developers.google.com/maps/documentation/javascript/) - API used for maps and markers
+* [Google Places API](https://developers.google.com/places/web-service/) - API used for gathering restaurant information

 ## Authors